ycpcs/fys100-fall2015/labs/lab15.md

 First, read the *Embedded controllers* and *Arduino* sections.
 Then read the *Hardware setup* and *Software setup* sections to find out how to get started with the Arduino development software and the [SparkFun RedBoard](https://www.sparkfun.com/products/12757) hardware.
 Next, read the *Arduino programs* section to learn about how Arduino programs work (they are very similar to Processing programs.)
 Finally, read the *Quick experiments* and *Color sensor* sections for an explanation of the tasks you will work on.

+As you work on this activity, record a brief log of your work in a document called **Color sensor log** in your shared Google Drive folder.
+(Note that even though you will be working in a small group, you should create your own document to record your work.)

 ## Embedded controllers

 An *embedded controller* is a computer that is meant to be "embedded" in a larger device or system.
 Unlike "standalone" computing devices such as PCs, laptops, tablets, and smartphones, where the software exists to serve the needs of a human user, software for embedded systems operates automonously.